 \subsection{Variational Parameterization}

 Given an appropriate set of candidate trees acquired via the aforementioned approaches, we can simply traverse these trees and collect root subsplits and parent-child subsplit pairs along the way to form the subsplit support.
 Now denote the set of root subsplits in the support as $\mathbb{S}_\mathrm{r}$ and the set of parent-child subsplit pairs collected during the tree traversals as $\mathbb{S}_\mathrm{ch|pa}$.
-We assign parameter $\phi_s$ for each element $s \in \mathbb{S}_\mathrm{r}\cup \mathbb{S}_\mathrm{ch|pa}$ and define the CPDs of SBNs according to the following equations
+Let $\phi_s$ be the associated parameter for each element $s \in \mathbb{S}_\mathrm{r}\cup \mathbb{S}_\mathrm{ch|pa}$.
+We define the CPDs of SBNs according to the following equations